National Aeronatics & Space Administration

 HPMC is proud to be a prime contractor at NASA's Marshall Space Flight Center (MSFC) in Huntsville, Alabama.
+HPMC was competitively awarded this prime contract in 2008 and then again in 2013.
 As the prime contractor for the MSFC Occupational Health Services (OHS) program, HPMC has management and decision-making authority for the administration and performance of the contract.
 Under this performance-based contract HPMC provides the professional, technical, and administrative resources necessary to the management of the OHS program.

 The MSFC is a key contributor to significant NASA programs and continues a legacy of accomplishment that includes the Saturn V rocket that launched America's astronauts to the moon; Skylab, the world's first space station; the propulsions systems for the space shuttle; Spacelab; the Hubble Space Telescope; and the construction and operation of the International Space Station.
 The MSFC has an on-going role in NASA, assisting the agency in meeting its exploration mission objectives by leading the development of a new family of launch vehicles.